dominik-pichler/Review_me_if_you_can/README.md

 ![KG_Architecture](drawings/KG_Architecture.svg)

-**Side Node:** During the initial creation, the edges to the *Qualitiy Indiction* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
+**Side Node:** During the initial creation, the edges to the *Quality Indication* are only available for a subgroup (The training set) , as those are edges that should be learned with the help of *TransE*.
 <br>

 ## 3.1 Technologies used: